jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-22
+- Again, did a number of modules on MSLearn for the AI-900 cert.
+I have about 7 modules left now.

 ### 2022-03-21
 - Did a couple of modules on the AI-900 Azure AI fundamentals path.
 Tonight it was Computer Vision.
 - Also signed up for an AI-900 virtual learning for April 7.
 Not sure how I'll pull it off though because it is at 3am EST!